Menu

 Feasibility Assessment:

-1. Geological survey: Soil boring and thermal conductivity testing
+1. Geological survey: Soil boring and thermal runivity testing

 2. Space evaluation: Available area for loop field installation